janpatmat/ParkingReservationSystem/README.md

   - JWT authentication is used for secure login and token handling.
   - No custom table were made for users
   - Custom API endpoints are built with Django REST Framework.
+  - Built in simulation clock was used for time related functions (but works more consistently when adjusting the DAY rather than the TIME)

  ### 🔮 Future Improvements (Given More Time)

 If given additional time, the following features and improvements would be implemented:

 - ✏️ Update and delete parking lots
 - 👤 Update user profile functionality
+- ⏰ Improved consistency in time related functions
 - 🗑️ Delete users as an admin
 - 🎨 Improved UI design and styling
 - ☁️ Host the project on AWS EC2